 Remember: Inflammation is the immune system’s way of bringing extra blood cells to the site of an injury or problem area.
 Those cells promote healing by attacking invading elements like toxins or bacteria and regrowing blood vessels and tissues.
 It’s only when too much inflammation occurs, or it occurs too often, that it becomes a problem.

-A dog suffering from something that causes more inflammation than usual — allergies or a skin infection, for example — may improve if they get more omega-3 fatty acids in their diet to help reduce inflammation.
+A dog suffering from something that causes more inflammation than usual — seasonal allergies or a skin problems, for example — may improve if they get more omega-3 fatty acids in their diet to help support inflammatory response.

-Joint pain and arthritis are rather common problems in dogs, especially seniors.
-And omega-3 fatty acids can help with joint inflammation in the same way that they help with other types of inflammation.
+Joint discomfort and more serious joint problems are rather common in dogs, especially seniors.
+And omega-3 fatty acids may help support joint inflammation in the same way that they help with other types of inflammation.

-Disorders like arthritis and osteoporosis cause pain because the cartilage surrounding your dog's joints wears away, allowing bones to rub together and causing inflammation in response.
-Omega-3 fatty acids reduce that inflammation, causing less pain.
+Joint and bone problems cause discomfort because the cartilage surrounding your dog's joints wears away, allowing bones to rub together and causing inflammation in response.
+Omega-3 fatty acids may help with that inflammation, easing discomfort.

 Veterinarians may recommend an omega-3 supplement for dogs who are already suffering from these conditions, or they may recommend it for healthy dogs as a preventative measure.
-It's especially helpful for those who are at a higher risk of joint pain later in life based on their breed, weight, or pre-existing conditions.
+It's especially helpful for those dogs at a higher risk of joint problems later in life based on their breed, weight, or pre-existing conditions.

 Better Heart Health

 Getting the proper levels of omega-3 and 6 fatty acids in the diet is also good for your dog's heart.
-Thanks to the anticoagulant properties of omega-3, it helps to prevent blood clots.
-The chances of irregular heart rhythm are also less likely when a dog receives the right amount of omega fatty acids.
+Thanks to the anticoagulant properties of omega-3, it may help to prevent blood clots.
+The chances of irregular heart rhythm may also be less likely when a dog receives the right amount of omega fatty acids.

-Regular dietary supplementation with fatty acids is also a good way to keep blood cholesterol levels in check, maintain proper blood pressure, and reduce the risk of both stroke and heart disease.
+Regular dietary supplementation with fatty acids is also a good way to help support blood cholesterol levels and blood pressure, and may help reduce the risk of serious heart problems.

 Improved Cognitive Function